Home sign: Conditions for emergence

 The context of home sign system creation includes limited or no exposure to a spoken or signed language model, isolation from deaf children and adults, and parental choices regarding communication with the deaf child.
 Home sign creation is a common experience of deaf children in hearing families, as approximately 75% of hearing parents do not sign and communicate with their deaf children using a small set of gestures, speaking, and lipreading.
-In a home with parents who are deaf or know sign language, a child can pick up the sign language in the same way a hearing child can pick up spoken language.
+In contrast, in a home with parents who are deaf or know sign language, a child can pick up the sign language in the same way a hearing child can pick up spoken language.

 Home signs are a starting point for many sign languages.
 When a group of deaf people come together without a common sign language, they may share features of their individual home sign systems creating a village sign language that may establish itself as a complete language over time.
 However, home signs are rarely passed on to more than one generation, because they generally fade when the deaf child is exposed to language outside of the home.

 Deaf children who use home sign are distinguished from feral children who are deprived of meaningful social and linguistic interaction.
 Home signing children are socially integrated to an extent with lack of conventional linguistic interaction.
 Home sign systems have some elements of language, and children who use these systems are able to acquire a natural sign language later in school.